Head of School and Grade 8 History Teacher

 Vickie is the TCPS Music Teacher, as well as our program support and on-site substitute teacher.
 Vickie earned her Bachelor’s degree from Scripps College in Claremont, CA and her teaching credential from the University of San Diego.
 Before teaching at TCPS, she taught Language Arts for San Diego City Schools.
 Vickie spent many years acting and singing in musical theater, and is now a professional musician and a piano teacher.
 She is also involved in Renaissance and Medieval musical performance.
 In addition to being a teacher here, Vickie teaches music during the summers at Gateways Summer School.
 She also has a son who is a graduate of TCPS.
 Vickie has brought her love for music, instruments, singing, and poetry to the students attending TCPS since 1993.
-She is continually amazed at the musical creativity the students possess when given the time to foster their talents.
+She is continually amazed at the musical creativity the students possess when given the time to nurture their talents.

 Señora Sánchez Aguirre